 THE LIGHTHOUSE AND BROWN CASTLE

 From the church, the trail goes on among citrus fruit trees, olive trees, pines and rosemary bushes.
 The landscape is emerald green.
-The air smells of lavender and rosemary, and we’re surrounded by the music of crickets, birds and cicadas.
-Finally we get to the Lighthouse, where we take a break.
-This is the perfect place for a picnic.
-And a picnic we have, with focaccia, torta pasqualina (with spinach and ricotta) and artichoke pie.
+The air smells of lavender and rosemary, and you’re surrounded by the music of crickets, birds and cicadas.
+Finally you will get to the Lighthouse, as fascinating as all lighthouses in the world.
+They’re symbols of freedom, Climb up the old stone steps leading to another church, San Giorgio, to get a wonderful view over the coastline.
+The wind always blows up here, even when it’s hot, and the little church welcomes us with its marble altars and floors.
+Simple and mystical somehow, the perfect location for a wedding ceremony.

-Yes, this is definitely one of the most beautiful places in the world.
-We reluctantly leave the lighthouse and head back to the village, stopping at the Brown Castle.
+As you head back to the village, stop at the Brown Castle.
 This military fortress built in the tenth century was often targeted by the Saracens.
 It was then enlarged and bought (in 1870) by Sir Montague Yeats, the British consul in Rome.
 The rose garden and the terraces with a full view over the gulf make the castle a romantic place.
 The halls with artworks are also worth a visit.

 Later on, the golden sunset reminds us that it’s time to head back to Santa Margherita.
 Instead of taking the last boat, we decide to walk.
 There’s also a bus connecting Portofino to Santa Margherita, but it’s often crowded and if it’s hot, you won’t be able to breathe.
 Also, it would be a shame not to fully enjoy the panoramic road.
 Halfway we stop at Paraggi, a secluded bay with a little beach owned by the renowned Bagni Fiore.